fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 // 'complete'
 {% endhighlight %}

+## III.
+Transforming a series of values ordered in time

 Observables do not necessarily execute asynchronously.
 The above example runs to completion synchronously.
 But Observables are often used to model a series of values ordered in time.